 Leftovers?
 This Is How You Store It

-Baked meringue can last for 2 days in an airtight container on the counter or another cool, dry place.
+Baked meringue can last up to 2 days in an airtight container on the counter or another cool, dry place.
 Once filled, the Pavlova cake is best enjoyed immediately, as the cream can make the meringue go soggy over time.
 If you do have any leftovers, store them covered in the fridge and enjoy them within a day.

 Try Some Other Fillings